 “What about food?”
 She offered, “If you’re hungry -”

 “No,” came out, perhaps a little too forcefully.
-Peter cleared his throat and repeated the word, this time with less sternness, “No – I’ll wait – we’ll have food at the hotel when we get back later.”
+William cleared his throat and repeated the word, this time with less sternness, “No – I’ll wait – we’ll have food at the hotel when we get back later.”

 “All right, but you’ve been through a long -”